Brands Grow Faster With Text Marketing

 Revenue Creators argue why prospects should buy your products instead of a competitor’s product.
 They focus on generating new customers and push potential customers further down your sales funnel and help them make informed purchase decisions.

 - Case studies and customer testimonials (ex.
 “How [Client] Grew their Business by X% From Working with Us”)

 - Product Comparisons (such as a comparison table highlighting features your product has that your competitor’s product lacks)

 - Pain Point Content (ex.
 “How to Alleviate [Common Customer Issue] with [Feature of Your Product]”)

 - Special product offers (ex.
 Using SMS marketing to send unique discounts to subscribers)

-These types of content should be a collaboration between your content and sales team.
-This collaboration helps you correctly position your product and accurately reflect the core benefits for your target audience.
+These types of content should be a collaboration between your content and sales team in order to correctly position your product and accurately reflect the core benefits for your target audience.

 Our preferred approach is to highlight the best and least-suited customer to work with you (See one example of how we’ve approached this here).